puneetdhd/hack-odisha-recruit/readme.md

 ## 🙏 Acknowledgements

-- Akask for ChatAPI (LLM integration)
+- Akash for ChatAPI (LLM integration)
 - Vapi for AI voice agents
 - OpenRouter for GPT-3.5 feedback generation
 - Supabase for database & auth